VisionSystemsInc/docker_recipes/README.md

     source "${VSI_COMMON_DIR}/linux/just_docker_functions.bsh"

-And add `(justify build recipes)` to any Justfile target that is responsible for buildling docker images.
+And add `(justify build recipes)` to any Justfile target that is responsible for building docker images.